lukiwieser/lowess-grouped/README.md

 ## Motivation

-Smoothing data can make plots more readable, and one commonly used method is lowess/loess, sometimes also referred as *Savitzky–Golay filter*.
+Smoothing data can greatly improve the interpretability of visualizations.

-Statsmodels lowess only smooths the entire dataframe, leading to undesirable results when you need independent smoothing for multiple groups (e.g., temperature data by regions).
+One commonly used method is lowess, also knows as loess, sometimes also referred as *Savitzky–Golay filter*.

-This package was developed to address this limitation.
+However, the built-in lowess function in Statsmodels (a popular statistics package) applies smoothing to the entire dataframe.
-It internally uses statsmodels.
+This can lead to undesirable results when you need independent smoothing for multiple groups (e.g., temperature data by regions).

-That's why some parameters have the same names.
+This package was developed to address this limitation and provide some convenience, like getting a dataframe with column names back, instead of unnamed numpy arrays.
-Feel free to use to code as inspiration.
+Internally it still uses Statsmodels.

 ## Attribution